 The Division of Music is accredited for the baccalaureate degree by the National Association of Schools of Music.
 (National Association of Schools of Music: 11250 Roger Bacon Drive, Suite 21, Reston, Virginia, 20190.
 Telephone: 703-437-0700)

-The Didactic Dietetic Program is accredited by the Commission on Accreditation for Dietetics Education (CADE) of the American Dietetic Association.
+The Didactic Program in Nutrition and Dietetics (DPND) is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics.
 The Program meets the didactic academic requirements for registration eligibility.